 Conclusion

-All said and done, your strength training session should take no more than 65 minutes from the time your athlete first steps inside the gym to the time both feet cross the threshold of the door on the way out.
-These 65-130 minutes a week, when done properly, will become pillars of their performance.
+When all is said and done, your strength training session should take no more than 65 minutes from the time your athlete first steps inside the gym to the time both feet cross the threshold of the door on the way out.
+When done properly, these 65-130 minutes a week will become pillars of their performance.

 Strength training should never be a “nice to have, but first to go” when your program has been built intelligently for performance results.
 It is a lynchpin to better performances and helps you to balance out all the time your athletes spend conditioning.